-future. generation assets to increase flexibility to the UK grid.
-SSE has a consent for In addition, these reports also the development of 1.5GW (30GWh) showed the importance of hydro Coire Glas scheme.
-SSE sees this has generation for flexibility and storage having an important role in providing in future net zero scenarios. critical flexibility to balance the increasing volumes of variable renewables in a net zero world.
+In terms of flexible hydro generation: SSE continues to invest in its hydro generation assets to increase flexibility to the UK grid.
+SSE has a consent for the development of 1.5GW (30GWh) Coire Glas scheme.
+SSE sees this has having an important role in providing critical flexibility to balance the increasing volumes of variable renewables in a net zero world.